fbpx

 Reactivity Management – Training Overview

 There is no more powerful tool than basic obedience to help you manage your pet’s reactivity (often mischaracterized as dog aggression).
 As with any dog training, there’s no such thing as a quick fix.
-Our reactivity management program is designed to support you and your dog – starting today – to help you manage and prevent worsening behavioral challenges.
+Our reactivity management program is designed to support you and your dog – to help you manage and prevent worsening behavioral challenges.

 This program offers specialized support to help you manage your dog’s reactivity.
 The foundation of the Reactivity Management program is positive experience basic obedience, and offers owner training and support to help you use those basic obedience skills to manage problem behaviors.
-Further, we start your learning today, with advice from our behaviorists to immediately improve your dog’s environment to set you both up for success.

 Results